Digital history of virtual museums

 About the project

-The project Digital History of Virtual museums conducts by Research Associate Nadezhda Povroznik in FG Humanities Data Science and Methodology at the Institute for History in TU Darmstadt.
+The Digital History of Virtual Museums project is carried out by Nadezhda Povroznik, a Research Associate in the Department of Humanities Data Science and Methodology at the Institute for History in TU Darmstadt.

 History of virtual museums

 Understanding the future directions of the development of digital infrastructure for museums largely depends on our knowledge of the past of these resources and their development.
 What is the perception of digital museums today?
 Chasing novelty in order to bring as many visitors as possible?
-Or is the main strategy of digitalization of museums associated with the solution of long-term tasks, the conscious process of purposeful use of technologies and their competent and effective application?
-In order to answer these questions, determine the main trends in development, as well as to learn how museums react to the information technology market, it is necessary to understand how virtual museums have evolved, their contents changed, what functionality have grown, and what the tasks it allowed to solve.
+Or is the main strategy of digitalisation of museums associated with the solution of long-term tasks, the conscious process of purposeful use of technologies and their competent and effective application?
+In order to answer these questions, determine the main trends in development, and learn how museums react to the information technology market, it is necessary to understand how virtual museums have evolved, how their contents have changed, what functionality has grown, and what the tasks it allowed to solve.

 virtual museums. case study